philgyford/vagrant-heroku-cedar-14-python/README.md

 3. Make a copy of `config/vagrant.template.yml` and put it at `config/vagrant.yml` in *your* project.

-4. If you have a `Procfile`, and therefore want foreman to run, you *must* change the Django `settings_module` in `config/vagrant.yml` to whatever you want the `DJANGO_SETTINGS_MODULE` environment variable in the virtual machine to be.
+4. If you have a Procfile, and therefore want foreman to run, you *must* change the Django `settings_module` in `config/vagrant.yml` to whatever you want the `DJANGO_SETTINGS_MODULE` environment variable in the virtual machine to be.
 Feel free to change any of the other config options if appropriate.

+You can also change the name of the Procfile foreman should use in `config/vagrant.yml`, in case you want to use a different one in Vagrant versus live (see below).

 5. Either copy, move or symlink `Vagrantfile` and the `config/vagrant/` directory into your Django project.
 So it will be something like: